Specialisations to Watch Out For In B-Schools By 2024 - www.lokmattimes.com

 Specialisations to Watch Out For In B-Schools By 2024

-PNN New Delhi [India], June 14: In order to cater to the demand of the industry for specialised talent, ...
+New Delhi (India), June 14: In order to cater to the demand of the industry for specialised talent, MBA ...

 PGDM and MBA programs are known for granting you a holistic overview of the business.
 The core modules in these programs generally cover strategy, accounting, marketing, and finance, among other aspects.
 There are additional elective options, too, that allow you to take a dive into what interests you.